helldivers2fixes/HellbombScript/README.md

 The ``Hellbomb Script.ps1`` SHA265 hash should match the VirusTotal file hash of ``764b413af50f028a8a1bdff4854248164f26b6152efb9a7ee0e7cb11ef4d6854``.

 No security software should detect the script as malicious.
+Well unless you're using Kingsoft... idk why but it seems to think almost everything is a Virus 😆